lorenzrabs/react-werkzeug/README.md

 One possible workaround is to use the `!important` declaration to override the existing transition.

+## Changelog for Version 1.0.14

+-   Made sure that the error message is displayed in front of the image.
+-   Added better error messages
+-   After the image has been loaded or failed to load, the blurred styling will vanish.

 ## Changelog for Version 1.0.13

 -   If the placeholderSrc is not defined, the defaultPlaceholder will be used instead.
 Only if the final src cannot be found, the error message will be displayed on top of the placeholderSrc or the